-I would like to point out that in addition to the teacher and community based facilitator, in association with provincial and local health services every Creative Spark class is attended by a qualified health councillor.
-Health councillors are always from the community and are usually aware of high-risk students which allows the Creative Spark program to support both those individuals with special needs while at the same time ensure other participants benefit equally.
+I would like to point out that in addition to the teacher and community based facilitator, in association with provincial and local health services every Creative Spark class is attended by a qualified health councilor.
+Health councilors are always from the community and are usually aware of high-risk students which allows the Creative Spark program to support both those individuals with special needs while at the same time ensure other participants benefit equally.

 Always evolving the Creative Spark learns and shares with all collaborators allowing our programming to stay fresh and effective in supporting mental wellness and helping those struggling with mental illness.
-Based on the Creative Spark “Creative Mindset” model class programing is always trying new ideas while ensure the underlying benefit includes resilience, persistence and healthy relationships.
+Based on the Creative Spark “Creative Mindset” model class programming is always trying new ideas while ensure the underlying benefit includes resilience, persistence and healthy relationships.